 The Humanitarian Services Committee selected Kenya as an additional site for humanitarian outreach.
 Currently, Kenya has less than 100 orthopaedic surgeons for a population of nearly 50 million and adult foot and ankle surgery is virtually non-existent.

 The project takes place in Kijabe, Kenya, at two distinct hospitals – the AIC CURE Kenya Hospital and the Kijabe Mission Hospital.
 The CURE hospital is primarily pediatric orthopaedics with some elective adult surgery, whereas the Kijabe Mission Hospital runs more like a general hospital with acute trauma and adult reconstruction.

-AOFAS volunteers will work alongside well-trained Kenyan attending and resident orthopaedic surgeons in both the operating room and clinic, providing much-needed education in adult foot and ankle surgery.
-Volunteers will be expected to do formal presentations along with teaching in clinical situations.
+AOFAS volunteers work alongside well-trained Kenyan attending and resident orthopaedic surgeons in both the operating room and clinic, providing much-needed education in adult foot and ankle surgery.
+Volunteers are expected to do formal presentations along with teaching in clinical situations.

 The inaugural trip to Kenya was in October 2019.
 Read about the Kenya project.